piechartssuck/courses/content/syllabus/index.md

 {{% aes-header %}}

-## What the \*\*\*\* is program evaluation?
+## What is program evaluation?

-That question comes up more than you probably think!
-In practitioner-oriented fields like (but certainly not limited to) education and counseling, studies are often directed at developing and understanding the impact various programs have on those who receive services, those who provide services, and/or the larger context within which those programs operate.
-This mode of uncovering if something works and why it works is a basis for evaluating programs and in turn policy decision-making.
-Program evaluation has philosophical, theoretical, methodological, and practical peculiarities that make it necessary to devote an entire class to understanding why and how it is done.
-This course is designed to allow you to acquire an understanding of the choices available for and processes involved in conducting program evaluation by giving you hands-on experience conducting a small-scale evaluation study relevant to your interests.
+That question comes up more often than you might expect!
+In fields like education and counseling, as well as other practitioner-oriented areas, research frequently focuses on understanding the impact of various programs on service recipients, providers, and the broader context in which these programs operate.
+This process of determining whether and why something works forms the foundation for evaluation, which in turn can inform program and policy decisions.
+Evaluation has its own set of philosophical, theoretical, methodological, and practical considerations, making it essential to dedicate an entire course to understanding its purpose and execution.
+This course is designed to help you gain a clear understanding of the choices and processes involved in program evaluation through hands-on experience conducting a small-scale evaluation study relevant to your own interests.

 ## Course objectives